aitshuber/immunizecc/_posts/2022-09-06-as-texas-kids-return-to-school-routine-vaccination-rates-still-havent-recovered-from-the-pandemic.md

 Those percentages may not seem like a lot, but they represent an increase from 28,432 conscientious objections across Texas in 2011-12 to 85,726 last year, according to TDSHS statistics.

 Green and Cheeks believe coverage rates could increase through better access to the vaccines.
-Both the HOPE Clinic and the Immunization Clinic offer vaccines to lower-income and uninsured patients.&nbsp;
+Both the HOPE Clinic and the Immunization Clinic offer vaccines to lower-income and uninsured patients.

 However, Green noted that the HOPE Clinic sees families cancel their child’s vaccine appointment due to issues such as a lack of transportation, or not having child care for their other children.
 Pop-up vaccination clinics at Houston schools or other community sites could help increase uptake, she said.